Autumn hedgehog gardening tips

-Autumn has arrived and already a few leaves are starting to fall in my York garden.
-Here are my top tips for keeping your garden hedgehog friendly during these golden months.
+Autumn will soon be on its way and the leaves will start to fall in my York garden.
+Here are my top tips for keeping your garden hedgehog friendly during these golden months ahead.

 It’s really temping to be tidy and remove all the leaves but you’ll be robbing a hedgehog of a cosy Winter nest.
 Hedgehogs prefer to use dry, medium sized deciduous leaves for their nests.
 Oak, hazel beech are fantastic along with leaves from fruit trees like apple and cherry.
 Rake the leaves into piles and leave some underneath something to keep them dry, like a piece of wood propped up against a fence.
 I also leave piles of hay around the garden underneath similar shelters.